SamHowie/namespace.js/README.md

 # NamespaceJS

-**NamespaceJS** is a module management system for Javascript.
+**NamespaceJS** is a module management system for Javascript projects.
 It allows you to seperate your code out across multiple files and modules, without worrying about the dirty work of dependency management.

 ## The Problem